 “Everyday Medicine” is an intermittent series of blog posts highlighting tests, treatments, and procedures common in daily Animal Medical Center practice.
-Some past examples of this type of blog post include “Cytology” and “PCV.”
-Today’s post focuses on the physical examination.
-A physical examination is the foundation of your pet’s medical care.
-Abnormalities of the … Continue reading Everyday Medicine: Physical Examination
+Some past examples of this type of blog post include “Cytology” and “Packed Cell Volume.”
+Today’s post focuses on the question: Is it vomiting or regurgitation?
+Veterinarians Ask a Lot of Questions The first … Continue reading Everyday Medicine: Is it Vomiting or Regurgitation?

 Even though it is the dog days of summer, Wednesday, August 22nd is National Bring Your Cat to the Vet Day.
 Only half of American cats see a veterinarian on a routine basis.
 The lack of medical care means feline health concerns remain unaddressed until the condition is severe and more difficult to treat. #Cat2VetDay … Continue reading National Bring Your Cat to the Vet Day